Privacy Notice – arbnco website

 What we do with your data

-We only use your personal data for the use of our services, but we also use this data for other purposes, such as:
+We will use your personal data to provide you with our services, and we may also use your data for other purposes, such as:

 Where we store your data

 When we process or share data it may be moved to a country other than the one you live in, including outside of the European Economic Area (EEA).
-Some of these countries may have local laws equivalent to GDPR, but where data is transferred to another country we put safeguards in place to ensure your personal data is kept secure at all times.
-In the specific case of the USA, we ensure all companies are active under the EU-U.S. Privacy Shield program before transferring data to them.
+Some of these countries may have local laws equivalent to GDPR, but where data is transferred to another country, we put safeguards in place to ensure your personal data is kept secure at all times.

 How long we store your data

 We keep data about you during the period of time you are an existing customer of ours.
 After this relationship has ended, we keep financial information for 6 years in order to comply with our legal obligations.